-The Manatee Rehabilitation Program at the Museum
+The Manatee Rehabilitation Program

 The Museum has housed 36 rehabilitating manatees since 1998: Newton, Mo, Palma Sola, Desoto Park, Salvador, Angelito, Fort Myers Baby, Passe Grille Baby, Whitaker, Muddy Barron, Snitch, Little Coral, Baby Coral, Baby Sister, Little Nap, Coral Lee, Bolee, Cayman, Teco 2, Dese, Brandee, UPC, Charlie, Epac, Longo, Cheeno, Ace, Myakklemore, Icecube, Sarasolo, Randall, Gale, Lagoona, Baca, Tannebaum, & ONeil.
 Manatees can weigh anywhere from 400 to 800 pounds while we care for them.

 - Meet the Manatees: Learn more about the manatees currently in our care.